 For this reason, we tend to use nail glue as a perfectly normal step in the press-on application process.
 More often than not, it’s part of the instructions on the kit, and we don’t second-guess.

 The advantages of nail glue are many!
-First of all, it’s super easy to use.
-Just a little brush is all you need to make sure the nails press on properly, and after about 30 seconds of downward pressure, you’ve achieved a major style upgrade.
+First of all, it’s super easy to use, even on your first time.
+Just a little brush is all you need to make sure the nails press on properly, and after about 30 seconds of downward pressure, you’ve achieved a major style upgrade through gluing.

 Glue is also relatively inexpensive, and a small bottle will last you a long time.
 There are so many nail glue products out there that have different pros and cons.
 Some are vegan, others are more heavy-duty.
 It’s totally up to you which one suits your needs.